sharetribe/flex-docs/src/docs/howto-payments/how-saving-payment-card-works-in-ftw/index.md

 <info>

-PaymentParams are not needed when using previously saved payment card.
+PaymentParams are not needed when using a previously saved payment card.
 Sharetribe Web Template handles this in **[`confirmCardPayment` thunk function](https://github.com/sharetribe/web-template/blob/main/src/ducks/stripe.duck.js#L246)**.